anguyen34/Tron-Researchers-CS175/docs/status.md

 ## Approach:

-For out project we make use of four different approximators, three of which are machine learning algorithms.
+For our project we make use of four different approximators, three of which are machine learning algorithms.
 For the machine learning algorithms we use a neural network, a random forest, and an ensemble.
 The fourth approximator used is a Monte Carlo search tree.
+All four approximators use a greedy epsilion policy, where epsilon determines the probability a random move is chosen instead of a predicted move.
 For the neural network approximator, deep Q-learning is used to train the agent to minimize its loss according to the function:
 ![](/../main/images/loss.png?raw=true)
+Then the move taken by the agent is in Tron is based on the computed action from the neural network.
+In the random forest we use a regressor to predict Tron reward values based on the current board state, then the move with the greatest predicted reward value is chosen.
+The random forest regressor agent is trained on the various game states and corresponding rewards of its past games.
+The ensemble is a voting regressor composed of an AdaBoost regressor, a K-Nearest neighbors regressor, a Multi-Layer perceptron regressor, and a support vector machine regressor.
+Training and choosing moves for the ensemble agent is the same as the random forest regressor.
+The fourth and final approximator used is a Monte Carlo search tree, which chooses rewards based on the calculated rewards at each leaf node in the search tree.

 ## Evaluation: